lifwanian/how-to-build-an-ios-messaging-app/en/implement_1-on-1_messaging.md

 }
 ```

-We must manage the timestamp of the last message and first message.
-The timestamp of the last message will be used for loading next messages and the timestamp of the first message will be used for loading previous messages.
+We must manage the timestamp of the last and the first message.
+The timestamp of the last message will be used for loading next messages and the timestamp of the first will be used for loading the previous messages.

-In the above code we used LLONG_MAX value for [prevWithMessageTs:](http://docs.jiver.co/ref/ios/en/Classes/JiverMessageListQuery.html#//api/name/prevWithMessageTs:andLimit:resultBlock:endBlock:).
+In the above code we used LLONG_MAX value for [prevWithMessageTs:](http://docs.jiver.co/ref/ios/en/Classes/JiverMessageListQuery.html#//api/name/prevWithMessageTs:andLimit:resultBlock:endBlock:) which means that the latest messages can be fetched from JIVER server.
+The messaging channel, however, can receive new message while it is fetching other messages from the server.
+So we invoke [[Jiver connectWithMessageTs:LLONG_MAX]](http://docs.jiver.co/ref/ios/en/Classes/Jiver.html#//api/name/connectWithMessageTs:) in ```resultBlock:```.
+Any new message will be passed to ```messageReceivedBlock:``` of ```[Jiver setEventHandlerConnectBlock:...]``` like as a real-time message.

+.
 It means that the latest messages can be fetched from JIVER server.
 However, while we are fetching messages, new message can be added to the messaging channel.
 We have to get all message including it.
 So we invoke [[Jiver connectWithMessageTs:LLONG_MAX]](http://docs.jiver.co/ref/ios/en/Classes/Jiver.html#//api/name/connectWithMessageTs:) in ```resultBlock:```.
 New message will be returned in ```messageReceivedBlock:``` of ```[Jiver setEventHandlerConnectBlock:...]``` like a real-time message.

 ## Load previous messages